-Screenwriter, sometime actor, and stage, opera, and film director Patrice Chéreau, whose clinically cool – some might say sterile – films were arthouse favorites in some quarters, has died of lung cancer in Paris.
-Chéreau was 68.
+Screenwriter, sometime actor, and stage, opera, and film director Patrice Chéreau, whose clinically cool – some might say sterile – films were arthouse favorites in some quarters, died in Paris at age 68.

-Born on November 2, 1944, in Lézigné, in France's Maine-et-Loire department, and raised in Paris, Patrice Chéreau began directing plays in his late teens.
-In the mid-'60s, he became the director of a theater in Sartrouville, northwest of Paris, where he staged plays with a strong left-wing bent.
+Born on Nov.
+2, 1944, in Lézigné, in France’s Maine-et-Loire department, and raised in Paris, Patrice Chéreau began directing plays in his late teens.
+In the mid-1960s, he became the director of a theater in Sartrouville, northwest of Paris, where he staged plays with a strong left-wing bent.

 Patrice Chéreau movies